brummer10/Mamba/README.md

 out.
 Every channel use it's own Colour to display the played Notes per channel.
 Jack and ALSA connections could be mannaged within the connection menu.

+Mamba implements full [Scala](https://www.huygens-fokker.org/scala/) tuning support, means it could load Scala tuning files (*.scl) and Scala Keymap files (*.kbm) to support microtonal tunings.
+Those could be loaded by simply drag n' drop or over the File menu.
+The Keyboard layout "tries" to reflect the loaded tuning ratio scala.
+MIDI Keyboard mapping works for jack as for alsa MIDI input.

 The MIDI-CC controllers on GUI could be controlled by the mouse or the keyboard.
 With the mouse you could use the mouse-wheel, or, press the left mouse button and move the mouse up/down.
 A special case is the Pitch-wheel control, to use it with the mouse-wheel, you must press the mouse-wheel while moving it.
 This is because of the spring back to default value behave of